"

 Conclusion: A legacy still felt today

-Gutenberg’s invention was not merely a mechanical triumph but a cultural turning point.
-The press catalyzed revolutions in religion, education, science, and commerce.
-It empowered individuals to seek knowledge, sparked movements that reshaped Europe, and set humanity on a path toward greater autonomy and enlightenment.
+Gutenberg’s invention was not merely a mechanical triumph—it was a cultural turning point that continues to shape our world.
+The printing press catalyzed revolutions in religion, education, science, and commerce.
+It empowered individuals to seek knowledge on their own, undermining old authorities and sparking movements that remade Europe, from the Protestant Reformation to the Enlightenment.
 The ripple effects of the printing revolution are still visible in today’s digital age, where access to information remains a cornerstone of societal progress.
+Every time we read news on the internet, download an e-book, or share information on social media, we are partaking in the democratization of knowledge that Gutenberg’s movable type set in motion.
+The press set humanity on a path toward greater autonomy in learning and self-expression—a path we continue to follow and expand upon with modern technology.

 Chapter Questions: